phorgue/porousMultiphaseFoam/docs/groundwaterTransportFoam.rst

 Multiple time-dependent tracer injection source points can be specified using the keyword *sourceEventFileTracer* in **constant/transportProperties** (see :ref:`sourceEventFile`).

+As :ref:`groundwaterFoam`, this solver allows the use of *dualPorosity* model for both flow and transport, see :ref:`porousMediumModels` and :ref:`porousMediumTransportModels` for details.

 Configuration files
 -------------------